SmingHub/Sming/docs/source/getting-started/windows/index.rst

 .. highlight:: batch

-This page describes how to install the required tools and obtain the current release version of Sming using the `Chocolatey <https://chocolatey.org>`__ package manager.
+This page describes how to install the Sming framework and required tools for Windows.

-See also:
+See :doc:`manual` for details of what gets installed.

+Sming requires GNU make and associated tools which are not well-supported by Windows, so requires MinGW.
+You may have a better experience using the :doc:`Windows Subsystem for Linux <wsl>`.

 .. toctree::
-   :titlesonly:
-   :maxdepth: 1

-   manual
-   wsl
+   :hidden:
+   :glob:

+   *

 Quick Install
 -------------